Your capital is at risk

-BitMEX exchange accepts users from almost all countries in the world including the UK, EU, Australia, and Canada, but not from the US.
+BitMEX accepts users from almost all countries in the world including the UK, EU, Australia, and Canada, but not from the US.

 The list of supported countries is very long and encompasses every country except the ones listed in the next section.

-BitMEX exchange is not available to residents in the US, even though no checks are currently done.
+BitMEX is not available to residents in the US, even though no checks are currently done.
 Other excluded countries include Crimea, Cuba, Iran, North Korea, Quebec (Canada), Sevastopol, Syria, and Sudan.

-BitMEX offers a transparent and easy to understand fee structure.
+BitMEX offers a transparent and easy-to-understand fee structure.

 BitMEX will deduct a fee for every trade made on your account as follows: